The Netherlands – Some General Reflections

 Share This Article

 Netherlands is a small country of 17 million people.
-It is famous for tulip gardens, wooden windmills, cheese, canals, millions of bicycles and fields below sea level.
+It is famous for its tulip gardens, wooden windmills, cheese, canals, millions of bicycles and fields below the sea level.
 Here are my reflections on this remarkable country and people.

 People and Languages in Netherlands